MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### I provisioned an environment from UI, but am unable to run unified developer experience operations

-UI doesn't provision online environments.
-Only sandbox and production environments are provisioned via UI, and unified developer experience operations aren't supported on these environments.
-Provision OnlineDev environments via command line, and then run unified developer experience operations.
+The UI doesn't provision online environments.
+Only sandbox and production environments are provisioned via the UI, and unified developer experience operations aren't supported on these environments.
+Provision OnlineDev environments via the command line, and then run unified developer experience operations.

 ### Is package deployment of the unit test code required for executing tests in the cloud runtime?